microsoft/tilecode/README.md

 [Microsoft TileCode](https://microsoft.github.io/tilecode/) is a game creation app that allows you to design and play games directly on [Microsoft MakeCode Arcade](https://arcade.makecode.com/hardware) devices.
 Learn more [here](https://microsoft.github.io/tilecode/).

+# Building

+TileCode is build using [Microsoft MakeCode Arcade](https://arcade.makecode.com), a web app for programming retro video games.
+Go to this page and click the "import" button on the right side and then input the URL of this repo to load the project into MakeCode Arcade.
+The MakeCode Arcade web app has built-in support for [GitHub](https://arcade.makecode.com/github).

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a